igemnace/dotfiles/README.md

 The dotfiles are for the following programs:

-- Xorg
-- Xmodmap
-- Xbindkeys
-- Xcape
 - ALSA with PulseAudio
+- cmus
-- light (for brightness)
+- feh
 - GTK 2.0
 - GTK 3.0
 - i3
 - i3bar
+- i3lock
 - i3status
-- i3lock
+- light (for brightness)
-- feh
+- rofi
 - rxvt-unicode
+- Xbindkeys
+- Xcape
+- Xmodmap
-- rofi
+- Xorg

 You are not required to install and use all these programs, just the ones you want.